What You Need to Do in Jasper When it Rains

 Midday

-Book white water rafting.
+Book whitewater rafting.
 This is the anchor activity.
 It keeps the day moving even if rain continues.

 Afternoon